zgrimintes/G.R.O.S./README.md

 You will be playing as a goat trying to "get rid" of all the sheeps you find.
 I will be updating these repositories as I continue making my game.
 If you see this and want to help don't hesitate!
 I am a begginer and I'm waiting for any improvement tips!

-Right now I am working on a bounce mechanic of the walls of the arena.